 The American Standard (ANSI)

 The U.S. follows the ANSI (American National Standards Institute) standards for paper sizes, which evolved independently of other international standards.
 The sizes were determined based on the needs of American businesses and the printing technology available at the time.
-Letter format, also known as ANSI A size, is the most common size in this system.
+Letter format, also known as ANSI A size, is the most common paper size in this system.

 This system uses imperial measurements (inches), which is why U.S. paper size dimensions are often expressed in inches.